 The building is not listed but is considered to be a heritage asset within the designed Conservation Area.
 The proposal itself has only very limited impact on the external appearance of the building.
-There will be some replacement signage (not part of this application) there is a flue/kitchen vent proposed to the flat roof of the rear of the building.
-The location for flue is considered to be discreet in terms of its visual impact on the building and its Conservation Area setting, and it will not harm the setting of the nearby listed buildings.
+There will be some replacement signage (not part of this application) there is a flue/kitchen vent proposed, as submitted this was to the flat roof of the rear of the building, in the amended plans it is now internal upto the main roof height The location for flue is considered to be discreet in terms of its visual impact on the building and its Conservation Area setting, and it will not harm the setting of the nearby listed buildings.
+A planning condition requiring it to be finished a dark colour will be necessary in the interests of the character and appearance if the Conservation Area.